coretech/leaf_loan_app/README.md

 # Contributing

-If you want to contru
+If you want to contribute to the project, check out our [Contribution Guidelines](https://github.com/LeafGlobalFintech/loan_app/blob/develop/CONTRIBUTING.md)